Tutorial: Shielding Analysis

 Physical Setup

-• 14 MeV neutron point source (D-T fusion)
+• 14 MeV neutron point source at origin (D-T fusion)

 Analysis Goals